Dr. Jackson Newsome

 Forging ahead.
 Insight means little without translating knowledge to action.
 At the end of treatment, the typical patient can expect to have grown toward a more authentic and value-aligned way of being, discovered how to co-exist more peacefully with emotional pain, and experience relationships in a more fulfilling manner.
 Even so, I acknowledge I can provide no guarantees.

 When I am not in a clinical setting, you may find me teaching or otherwise mentoring students early in their careers.
-I have served as a routine adjunct faculty member of Roosevelt University for nearly six years.
-Courses for which I have served as the primary instructor include psychodynamic counseling, the psychological study of racism, and human sexuality, among other classes.
-For the last four years, I have also supported students' doctoral internship applications (all have matched to preferred sites), provided formal recommendations for students seeking employment after graduation, and written letters of recommendation for students pursuing doctoral study.
+I have served as a routine adjunct faculty member of Roosevelt University for nearly eight years.
+Courses for which I have served as the primary instructor include foundations of counseling, psychodynamic counseling, the psychological study of racism, and human sexuality, among other classes.
+I have also supported students' doctoral internship applications (all matched to preferred sites), provided formal recommendations for students seeking employment after graduation, and written letters of recommendation for students pursuing doctoral study as part of their continuing education.

 I hope it goes without saying that mentorship is one of my core professional values.